MarinHure/Blob_Detectron/README.md

     - image: The original image.
     - graph: The NetworkX graph.
     - positions: The dictionary containing the positions of different nodes.
-    - echelle: A scale to match the Blob Recorder image format.
+    - scale: A scale to match the Blob Recorder image format.
     - img_name: The name of the image.

 The function iterates through the node and link lists, entering the values into a dictionary in the format expected by Blob Recorder.